Clinical Therapy vs. Mental Performance Coaching: What You Need to Know

 Work with both therapist and coach simultaneously—one heals, the other sharpens.Seamless transition

-Many professionals begin with therapy, become equipped, and then transition to coaching—just like the model at MadeMind.
+Many professionals begin with therapy, become equipped, and then transition to coaching—just like the model here at MadeMind.

 What’s Best for You?